elixirschool/elixirschool/lessons/en/advanced/otp_supervisors.md

 ```

 + `id` - Required key.
   Used by the supervisor to identify the child specification.

 + `start` - Required key.
   The Module/Function/Arguments to call when started by the supervisor

 + `shutdown` - Optional key.
   Defines child's behavior during shutdown.

   Options are:

   + `:brutal_kill` - Child is stopped immediately

-  + any positive integer - time in milliseconds supervisor will wait before killing child process.
+  + `0` or a positive integer - time in milliseconds supervisor will wait before killing child process.

-If the process is a `:worker` type, this defaults to 5000.
+    If the process is a `:worker` type, `shutdown` defaults to `5000`.

   + `:infinity` - Supervisor will wait indefinitely before killing child process.

     Default for `:supervisor` process type.

     Not recommended for `:worker` type.

 + `restart` - Optional key.

   There are several approaches for handling child process crashes:

   + `:permanent` - Child is always restarted.
     Default for all processes

   + `:temporary` - Child process is never restarted.

   + `:transient` - Child process is restarted only if it terminates abnormally.

 + `type` - Optional key.
   Processes can be either `:worker` or `:supervisor`.
   Defaults to `:worker`.

 ## DynamicSupervisor